Purplecannon/footnote/doc/WeeklyProgress.md

 - Used useParam to keep track of the pid (project id)
 - Created a handleTitleChange that updated the title after the user stopped typing for 1 second
 - Created an async function to pass the project title and project id to the backend
-- Fixed Sign Up button so it was consistent with the Log In button
+- Fixed Sign Up button so it was consistent with the Log In button and fixed alignment of the forgot password text
-- Fixed alignment of the forgot password text
+- Worked on styling the sign up/login containers, the video player component, and the title of the project page (fonts, colors, sizing, box shadows).

 #### Mia Huynh